sagemath/trac_to_gh/Issue 3322.md

 # Issue 3322: [with spkg needs review] new python spkg with -j enabled

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3322

 Original creator: gfurnish